Showing posts with label Koo Wee Rup. Show all posts

 Read the full report from the Koo Wee Rup Sun, here.

 The Shire President (Cr McCulloch) in declaring the hall opened complimented the workers in their success.
 It was only fitting that Dalmore, which is one of the finest places in southern Victoria, should have such an edifice.
-It would be a place where young and old would meet for social and educational functions, and it should be instrumental in enriching their lives in very way.
+It would be a place where young and old would meet for social and educational functions, and it should be instrumental in enriching their lives in every way.
 He wished the committee and the people every success in their venture.
 (Koo Wee Rup Sun, December 3, 1925, p.
 2)

 Footnotes